Research appointments at PRONI

 PRONI will confirm your appointment date and arrival time.

-Submitting a request form does not constitute a booked appointment until you have received a confirmation email from PRONI.
-PRONI will validate your Visitor Number and review your document requests before confirming your appointment.
-Your request may be cancelled if:
+Submitting a request form does not constitute a booked appointment until you have received a confirmation email from PRONI and been given an arrival time.

-Your appointment will be confirmed by email.
-The PRONI building will be open between 10.00am and 4.00pm and you will be allocated an arrival timeslot between 10.00am and 11.20am to facilitate social distancing.
-Your appointment will last for the whole day thereafter, however documents must be returned to the Issue Desk no later than 3.30pm.
+The PRONI building will be open between 10.00am and 4.00pm and you will be allocated an arrival timeslot between 10.00am and 11.20am to maintain social distancing.
+You can arrive any time after your allocated arrival time, however avoid coming earlier as you may be asked to wait.
+Your appointment will last for the whole day, however documents must be returned to the Issue Desk no later than 3.30pm.

-You must notify PRONI if you wish to cancel an appointment, even if that is on the day of your scheduled visit.
+You must inform PRONI if you wish to cancel an appointment, even if that is on the day of your scheduled visit.

 Attending a research appointment at PRONI

-On the day of your visit, please adhere to your allocated arrival time as closely as possible.
-This will help ensure social distancing between you and other visitors.
+On the day of your visit, adhere to your allocated arrival time as closely as possible.
+This will help with social distancing between you and other visitors.

 When visiting the PRONI building you will be required to wear a face covering at all times, except when eating/drinking refreshments at one of the tables provided on the ground floor.

-See changes to PRONI services for further information in advance of your visit.
+See changes to PRONI services for further information before your visit.